imos/imosh/README.md

 ============

 imosh is a library for bash.
-It consists of a flag library and a PHP-like function library.
+It consists of utilities like gflags and glog and PHP-like functions.

 imosh is tested on drone.io (https://drone.io/github.com/imos/imosh).

 Usage
 =====